Ground Reinforcement with ACO

 As with all paving products, careful attention must be given to the layers below the finished surface to ensure the surface can take the weight of traffic across it and remain free-draining.

-• Sub-layer: The existing base is dug out to create a smooth and level sub-layer which is then compacted.
-A stabilization fabric can then be laid between the sub-layer and the sub-base.
+- Sub-layer: The existing base is dug out to create a smooth and level sub-layer.
+A stabilization fabric should be laid between the sub-layer and the sub-base.

-• Sub-base: Fill the excavated area with free-draining MOT Type 3 which is again compacted.
-A free-draining sub-base such as MOT Type 3 is essential if a higher level of drainage is required through the product, particularly if grass is sown into GroundGuard.
+- Sub-base: Fill the excavated area with free-draining MOT Type 3, compacted in successive layers 70mm deep.
+A free-draining sub-base such as MOT Type 3 is essential to ensure a higher degree of drainage through the sub-base.

-• Laying Course: The area is leveled with a layer of sharp sand and or soil, depending on whether grass is to be sown through the ACO GroundGuard.
-With ACO Groundguard, a second stabilization fabric can be installed between the sub-base and laying course to prevent the latter settling into the former.
-If using ACO BorderGuard, install it at this stage.
+- Laying Course: The area is leveled with a layer of sharp sand and or soil, depending on whether grass is to be sown through the ACO GroundGuard.
+With ACO Groundguard, a second stabilization fabric should be installed between the sub-base and laying course to prevent the latter settling into the former.
+If using ACO BorderGuard to secure grid edges, install at this stage.

 ACO GroundGuard (81070)